COGS18/Projects/overview.md

 ### Submitting Your Project

-You will be submitting a zip file containing your project to Canvas or submitting on datahub.
-This zip file must be structured in some organized manner.
+You will be submitting either 1) the project folder on datahub (note all contents of the folder will be submitted when you click submit on datahub) or 2) a zip file containing your project to Canvas.
+This submitted folder must be structured in some organized manner.
 We provide the following as a suggestion, but you can use a different file structure if necessary:

 MyProjectFolder/